sunghunbae/BE2/README.md

 dihedral angles of the modeled template structure.
-From the junction between the rigid and disordered domain(s) toward the N- or C-terminus, the molecular coordinates were rotated according to a pair of backbone dihedral angles (φ-ψ) and side-chain dihedral angles (χ1-χ4) which were randomly selected from an amino acid specific dihedral angle library.
-The φ-ψ angle library was built from 500 low-homology and high-resolution X-ray structures (resolutions < 1.8 Å) excluding all residues in alpha-helices, β-sheets, and turns determined by the DSSP.
+From the junction between the rigid and disordered domain(s) toward the N- or C-terminus, the molecular coordinates were rotated according to a pair of backbone dihedral angles (phi-psi) and side-chain dihedral angles (chi1-chi4) which were randomly selected from an amino acid specific dihedral angle library.
+The phi-psi angle library was built from 500 low-homology and high-resolution X-ray structures (resolutions < 1.8 angstrom) excluding all residues in alpha-helices, beta-sheets, and turns determined by the DSSP.
-The χ angles library was adopted from a published rotamer library.
+The chi angles library was adopted from a published rotamer library.
 Residues immediately preceding proline were treated as an additional amino acid type, due to the restricted local conformation.
 A generated ensemble structure is accepted only if